ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 To maximize your mining efficiency, store data on 4 TB hard drives capable of reading about 200 MiB/s.
 It is fine to use faster disks, but the extra cost won't be justified.

-The first step is to create a folder inside `[data_dir]/storage_modules/` for each of the 4 TB disks you intend to mine with.
-The Arweave dataset is logically partitioned into a collection of 3.6 TB "mining partitions".
-Each 4 TB disk will store and mine one of these mining partitions.
-The partitions are indexed sequentially starting from 0, with 0 being the very first 3.6 TB worth of data stored on Arweave, and ranging to whatever the current mining partition count is.
-You can choose which mining partitions you store by indicating their index in the folder name.
-For example, to set up a storage module with the very first mining partition in the weave (packed with your mining address), create the folder \[data_dir]/storage_modules/storage_module_0\_\[your_mining_address].
+The first step is to create a folder inside `[data_dir]/storage_modules/` for each of the partisions that you intend to mine with.
+Partition folder names should use the following pattern: `storage_module[_partition_size]_[partition_index]_[your_mining_address]`.
+As you will see further, specifying `partition_size` is optional.
+The default partition size is 3.6 TB, as Arweave dataset is logically partitioned into collections of 3.6 TB "mining partitions".
+For any given `partition_size`, you should take into account around 10% metadata overhead (such as merkle proofs).
+Hence, for the default 3.6 TB `partition_size`, we recommend a 4 TB disk.
+The partitions are indexed sequentially starting from 0, with 0 being the very first 3.6 TB (or `partition_size`) worth of data stored on Arweave, and ranging to whatever the current mining partition count is.
+You can choose which mining partitions you store by indicating their `partition_index` in the folder name.

-Mount your drives in the `[data_dir]/storage_modules` folder.
+For example, to set up a storage module with the very first mining partition in the weave with the default 3.6 TB `partition_size` (packed with your mining address), create the folder such as `[data_dir]/storage_modules/storage_module_0_[your_mining_address]`.
+If you were to store 2 TB Partitions, create the folder such as: `[data_dir]/storage_modules/storage_module_2000000000000_0_[your_mining_address]`.

+After creating the relevant folders for your chosen partitions, mount your drives onto them.
 E.g.,
 ```
 sudo mount /dev/sda [data_dir]/storage_modules/storage_module_0_[your_mining_address]
+sudo mount /dev/sda [data_dir]/storage_modules/storage_module_2000000000000_0_[your_mining_address] // custom 2 tb partition size
 ```

 Make sure you replace `/dev/sda` with the name of your drive (`lsblk`), `[data_dir]` - with the absolute path to your data folder, and `[your_mining_address]` - with your mining address.